How to Become a Nursing Home Administrator: Your Guide to This Health Care Career

 Still not sure if nursing home administration is the right fit for you?
 Learn more about some of your potential options with our article “What Can You Do With a Healthcare Management Degree?
 The Business Behind the Medicine.”

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed September 2021] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
 Employment conditions in your area may vary.